 And so with all the determination she could gather, she built her studio from the ground up (and with her own two hands) and opened on La Brea in May 2014 — and in turn, created a community.

-As a female founder, Alton has seen a shift in the years since she opened shop, which she credits to the political environment and rise of #metoo.
-“With the #metoo movement … and what’s going on politically in the world, they need a space to feel space and they need a space to come and fill up,” she says.
+As a female founder, Alton has seen a shift in the years since she opened shop, which she credits to the political environment and rise of #MeToo.
+“With the #MeToo movement … and what’s going on politically in the world, they need a space to feel space and they need a space to come and fill up,” she says.
 “What excites me about that is that we’re providing somewhere where that’s happening.
 Where people are feeling fed and cared for.
-And I think that is as much if not a bigger part of wellness than … feeling super confident in your bathing suit.
+And I think that is as much if not a bigger part of wellness than … feeling super confident in your bathing suit.”

 2. Set yourself up for success.

 For Alton, overall wellness is a completely well-rounded experience.
 One that she struggled with herself even as she teaches her instructors and students differently.
-“One of the philosophies that I speak to really often is that whole concept of the airplane mask needing to put yours on before helping others.
+“One of the philosophies that I speak to really often is the whole concept of the airplane mask needing to put yours on before helping others.
 And I really feel like, especially the women I’m surrounded by, and the ones that seem to be attracted to this type of discipline, they’re kind of doing it all,” Alton says.
 “They’re raising a family.
 And they’re following passions and they’re making a difference in the world, and they’re working.
 Or some degree of all of these things, they are there [at the studio] wanting to be better.
 But the recognition that you’re coming into this space to get your mask on so that you can go out and be better in the world.”

 If you listen to your body, she says it will tell you what you need to hear.
 “You’re having a conversation with your body, whether you choose to ignore it or listen to it,” she says.
 “It’s giving you feedback, it’s on a constant feedback loop … find out what your language is with your body.”